Meet the Mentors

 Emma Toggia

-Urban Regional Planning and Homeland Security and Emergency Planning (HSEP), class of 2027
+Urban Regional Planning and Homeland Security and Emergency Planning (HSEP), 2027

 What do you enjoy about being a mentor?